wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.VI.5

 <p class=fip id=p5>
-5.&emsp;How can you teach someone the value of something he has deliberately thrown away?
+5. How can you teach someone the value of something he has deliberately thrown away?
 <sup>2</sup>He must have thrown it away because he did not value it.
 <sup>3</sup>You can only show him how miserable he is without it, and slowly bring it nearer so he can learn how his misery lessens as he approaches it.
 <sup>4</sup>This teaches him to associate his misery with its absence, and the opposite of misery with its presence.